yurii-ivanyshak/DjangonizeIt/README.md

      2nd Child   |                  DjangoTemplates

         Class attributes from magic method __call__ is replaced by internal method _view.
 Most of class attributes from constructor are, also transferred to internal methods and just calling from their constructors.
-All buttons, from constructors, are moved to internal methods too.
+     All buttons from constructors, are moved to internal methods too.
         The user interface became more friendly.

  * .pyw extention allows to use file as exective at Windows.
 Change the extention to .py for using at Linux